kunle009/kunle009/readme.md

 <p>
         Some of my recent projects include:
         <ul>
-          <li>Developing a Python script to analyse and design combined pile caps</li>
+          <li>Developing a website to analyse and design combined pile caps</li>
           <li>Building the web app of my python package called FoundationDesign</li>
           <li>Writing code solutions for custom analysis and design of various structural elements</li>
         </ul>